 Crime levels are high in Nigeria and this goes for both petty and violent crime.
 Expect petty crimes like pickpocketing, bag snatching, camera snatching, and other forms of theft, especially on the streets of Lagos.

 NATURAL DISASTERS RISK : MEDIUM

-Nigeria gets severely hit by heavy tropical rains each year from May to September, that usually leads to flash floods.
-Floods are the most devastating natural disaster in Nigeria and they have also devastated the Niger Delta,
+Nigeria gets severely hit by heavy tropical rains each year from May to September, which usually leads to flash floods.
+Floods are the most devastating natural disaster in Nigeria and they have also devastated the Niger Delta.